vuo/vuo/node/vuo.hid/descriptions/vuo.hid.scale.control2.md

-Only lets a USB HID control pass through if its name matches.
+Only lets a HID control pass through if its name matches.

 This node is similar to [Filter Control](vuo-node://vuo.hid.filter.control2), but it also scales the control's value to the real number range you specify.